linduarte/linduarte.github.io/pr_body_full.md

    - During local work we back up generated files to `tmp/backups-generated-images-*` before any destructive cleanup.
 Those backups live in the branch workspace only.

 3) Sanitization of uploaded artifacts
-   - Old uploaded Lighthouse artifacts occasionally contained query-suffix tokens like `?=800`.
+   - Old uploaded Lighthouse artifacts occasionally contained query-suffix tokens like `(token removed)`.
 The repo includes sanitizer utilities that produce `tmp/clean-artifacts/` copies with such tokens removed for clean review.

 4) How CI runs audits
    - CI pipeline steps (see `.github/workflows/*`) will: